Like any organization, a nonprofit requires business software, a way for employees to connect and collaborate.

 - Onboarding and Training: For any organization, training is necessary, but it can be easier with G Suite, even if new recruits are time zones apart.
 Users can create any number of training tools, files, or documents.
 One may even choose to use Google Sites to create a website solely for the purposes of training, or one may use Google Meet to give real time training sessions with new users, who can quickly be added to G Suite through the creation of a Google account.

 - Storage: Depending on the version, G Suite offers up to one terabyte of storage per user.
-By combining that with shared documents and drives, a nonprofit never has to worry about to losing documents or data, even as employees or volunteers come and go.
+By combining that with shared documents and drives, a nonprofit never has to worry about losing documents or data, even as employees or volunteers come and go.
 The storage capacity is plentiful, and everything has the capacity to be shared or accessed.

-- Marketing Campaigns: While G Suite does not have a marketing specific app, a nonprofit can utilize the many tools on G Suite to create and execute marketing campaigns.
+- Marketing Campaigns: While G Suite does not have a marketing specific app, a nonprofit can use the many tools on G Suite to create and execute marketing campaigns.
 Users can brainstorm and present marketing campaigns through Google Slides and Meet.
 They can also gain feedback on marketing campaigns through Google Forms questionnaires or tell their nonprofit’s story through videos on YouTube, which can be easily accessed and setup with a Google account.

 G Suite Rates for Nonprofits